Sport psychology services offered:

 Sport psychologists can help athletes and coaches to understand how mental factors affect their performance, and introduce specific strategies to help them strengthen their mental skills.

 Outside of his practice, Dr. Kaufman teaches a Sport Psychology course and co-leads a sport psychology research lab at Catholic University in Washington, DC, which has developed an influential treatment for athletes, MSPE.
-His team's latest writing on MSPE appears in the new Wiley Blackwell Handbook of Mindfulness and Dr. Kaufman has recently signed a contract with American Psychological Association publishing to be lead author of an upcoming book about MSPE.
+His team's latest writing on MSPE appears in the new book Mindfulness And Performance and Dr. Kaufman has recently signed a contract with American Psychological Association publishing to be lead author of an upcoming book about MSPE.

-On April 28th, 2014, Dr. Kaufman participated in a sport psychology roundtable as a part of the Philadelphia Science Festival.
-You can get information about the event here.
+In 2014, Dr. Kaufman participated in a sport psychology roundtable as a part of the Philadelphia Science Festival.

-Dr. Kaufman is currently accepting new clients in both his Washington, DC and Alexandria offices!
+Dr. Kaufman is currently accepting new clients in both his Washington, DC and Fairfax offices.
 He is a licensed psychologist in Washington, DC and Virginia.

 Fill out the form below to schedule an appointment or a FREE 15-minute phone consultation.